owainkenwayucl/mandel/R/README.md

 $ Rscript mandelRnaive.R
 ```

-will produce an mandel.pgm that looks like this:
+will produce a `mandel.pgm` that looks like this:

 ![exmample plot](example.png)